I’ve had 5 opportunities in my life to get really rich…but I blew ‘em all!

 I felt incredible pain as I eventually got to my feet & climbed out of the shallow ravine.

 I felt numb.
 Weird.
 How could I not be in pain when I was just in total agony not 10 seconds ago?

 We picked up our bags off the cart path & walked to the green.

 We both parred the hole (made it in the standard 3 shots)!
 That alone may have been a miracle!

-Of all the rounds that I’d played at Cedar Creek, I never, ever parred #18
+Now, of all the rounds that I’d played at Cedar Creek up until that point, I never, ever parred #18.

 We returned our replacement cart, headed to our cars & drove home.

-I took a shower before heading out to the Hyatt Regency to meet Laurie & Heather…Steve’s family were also there with mine.
+I took a shower & cleaned up before heading out to the Hyatt Regency to meet Laurie & Heather…Steve’s family were also there with mine.
 I didn’t notice or feel anything different.

 Oh, well.
 Just lucky, I guess.

-After a few minutes, I wanted to go inside for something (it was over 100° at that time) so I headed toward a back door at the very rear of the hotel, not more than 150 feet from where everyone was sitting.
+After a few minutes, I wanted to go inside to cool off (it was over 100° at that time) so I headed toward a rarely-used door at the very rear corner of the hotel, not more than 150 feet from where everyone was sitting.
 But you had to go around a corner to reach the door.